AppleTalk: AppleTalk Echo Protocol

-AEP (AppleTalk Echo Protocol) is a transport layer protocol designed to test the reachability of network nodes.
+The AppleTalk Echo Protocol (AEP) was a transport layer protocol designed to test the reachability of network nodes.
 AEP generates packets to be sent to the network node and is identified in the Type field of a packet as an AEP packet.
 The packet is first passed to the source DDP.
 After it is identified as an AEP packet, it is forwarded to the node where the packet is examined by the DDP at the destination.
 After the packet is identified as an AEP packet, the packet is then copied and a field in the packet is altered to create an AEP reply packet, and is then returned to the source node.

 Printer Access Protocol

-PAP was the standard way of communicating with PostScript printers.
+The Printer Access Protocol (PAP) was the standard way of communicating with PostScript printers.
 It was built on top of ATP.
 When a PAP connection was opened, each end sent the other an ATP request which basically meant "send me more data".
 The client's response to the server was to send a block of PostScript code, while the server could respond with any diagnostic messages that might be generated as a result, after which another "send-more-data" request was sent.
 This use of ATP provided automatic flow control; each end could only send data to the other end if there was an outstanding ATP request to respond to.

 PAP also provided for out-of-band status queries, handled by separate ATP transactions.
 Even while it was busy servicing a print job from one client, a PAP server could continue to respond to status requests from any number of other clients.
 This allowed other Macintoshes on the LAN that were waiting to print to display status messages indicating that the printer was busy, and what the job was that it was busy with.

 Routing Table Maintenance Protocol

-RTMP was the protocol by which routers kept each other informed about the topology of the network.
+The Routing Table Maintenance Protocol (RTMP) was the protocol by which routers kept each other informed about the topology of the network.
 This was the only part of AppleTalk that required periodic unsolicited broadcasts: every 10 seconds, each router had to send out a list of all the network numbers it knew about and how far away it thought they were.

 Zone Information Protocol

-ZIP was the protocol by which AppleTalk network numbers were associated with zone names.
-A zone was a subdivision of the network that made sense to humans (for example, "Accounting Department"); but while a network number had to be assigned to a topologically-contiguous section of the network, a zone could include several different discontiguous portions of the network.
+The Zone Information Protocol (ZIP) was the protocol by which AppleTalk network numbers were associated with zone names.
+A zone was a subdivision of the network that made sense to humans (for example, "Accounting Department"); but while a network number had to be assigned to a topologically contiguous section of the network, a zone could include several different discontiguous portions of the network.